 Algae can also yield vegetable oil, Methane, and Ethanol apart from the highly viable biofuel

-There is an ongoing research to optimize the required resources for such cultivation plants, as they require significant investment.
-Also, bio researchers are currently looking at isolating certain algae strains which give a comparatively higher yield, and are resistant to common bacteria and harsh climate conditions.
+There is ongoing research to optimize the required resources for such cultivation plants, as they require significant investment.
+Also, bio researchers are currently looking at isolating certain algae strains that give a comparatively higher yield, and are resistant to common bacteria and harsh climate conditions.

 The United States Department of Energy estimates that if algae fuel replaced all the petroleum fuel in the United States, it would require a total cultivation area of just 15,000 square miles which is only 0.42% of the total U.S. land area.

-The larger picture which the world now needs to look at is isolating and developing alternate energy sources, and effectively integrating them with energy consumers such as automobiles before the crude oil resources start depleting.
-Such a research though at an initial stage, has deep rooted practical implications for all of us in the world.
+The larger picture which the world now needs to look at is isolating and developing alternative energy sources, and effectively integrating them with energy consumers such as automobiles before the crude oil resources start depleting.
+Such research though at an initial stage, has deep-rooted practical implications for all of us in the world.